Anis-Repo07/Insurance-Market-Segmentation/README.md

 The segmentation results indicate that Clusters 1 and 2 pose the highest financial risk to insurers, necessitating higher premiums and strict underwriting measures.
 In contrast, Cluster 4 presents a significant business opportunity due to lower flood risk and a younger demographic.

 ![image](https://github.com/user-attachments/assets/ad804bec-6202-490c-96cc-d76e80d4557f)

-The code used for Feature Selection, [click here](Feature Selection - Final code.ipynb)

 ## Recommendations